chuang76/Summer-Music-Player/README.md

 $ link /SUBSYSTEM:WINDOWS /LIBPATH:C:\masm32\lib final.obj rsrc.res
 ```

-and you can execute the application
+or you can just execute the application

 ```
 $ final.exe